+Unlike point-to-point operations, nonblocking collective operations do not match with blocking collective operations, and collective operations do not have a tag argument.
 All processes must call collective operations (blocking and nonblocking) in the same order per communicator.
-In particular, if some process calls a collective operation, all other processes in the communicator must eventually call the same collective operation, and no other collective operation in between.
+In particular, once a process calls a collective operation, all other processes in the communicator must eventually call the same collective operation, and no other collective operation in between.
 This is consistent with the ordering rules for blocking collective operations in threaded environments.
-Progression rules for nonblocking collectives are similar to progression of nonblocking point-to-point operations, refer to Section ??
-(Section 3.7.4).